A BRIEF HISTORY OF FRUITS

 Limes are native to Southern Asia.
 The Arabs took them to the Mediterranean area and later the Crusaders took them to Europe.
 Columbus took limes to the West Indies.
 From 1795 British sailors were given rations of lime juice to prevent scurvy.

 Loganberries are hybrids of blackberries and raspberries.
 They were first grown in 1880 or 1881 by John H. Logan.

-Mangos are native to southern Asia.
-In the 10th century Persian merchants brought them to the Middle East and by the 18th century they were grown in South America and the West Indies.
+Mangoes are native to southern Asia.
+In the 10th century, Persian merchants brought them to the Middle East and by the 18th century they were grown in South America and the West Indies.